mwmahlberg/sqlite3perf/README.md

+# Note
+This repository is unmaintained and just left so the link in the SO question it was trying to solve is not broken.

 # sqlite3perf

 This repository contains a small application which was created while researching a proper answer to the question [Faster sqlite 3 query in go?
 I need to process 1million+ rows as fast as possible][so:oq].